LINGYUAN1201/LINGYUAN1201.github.io/_publications/2023-11-12-paper-title-number-5.md

 Based on carbon emission market conditions with environmental and energy factors, this paper constructs a stochastic complex network game model.
 The model innovatively considers the impact of spillover effects on the strategic choices of each player and can be generalized to other scenarios.

+By the way, based on this research, I am designing a function gen_dynamic that allows for the simulation of a wide range of complex network games, which you can find in Open Access.